KarolS/millfork/docs/various/faq.md

 * Floating point math support is absent.

-* There are no complex datatypes yet.

-* There are no arrays other than byte arrays.

-* There are no pointers other than byte pointers.
+* Pointer arithmetic is very limited.

+* Millfork preprocessor is less powerful than C preprocessor.

 * There is no support for linking with external libraries not written in Millfork.
 You either need to rewrite foreign assembly into Millfork assembly syntax,